Companies lose up to 40 percent of all leads, and this alone is reason enough to optimise and analyse the entire sales chain, TheLeadCompany believes.

 What do the best-selling companies do?

-In his talk, Niels Holme frequently referred to the Lead Management Analysis 2014, which interviewed 690 companies in order to discover how the best-selling companies behave.
+In his talk, Niels Holme frequently referred to the Lead Management Analysis 2014, which interviewed 690 companies to discover how the best-selling companies behave.

 “First, we need to optimise and analyse the entire sales chain.
 Risk assessment in the sales chain is what I need CRM for.
 If salespeople do not have time to follow up on leads and the offers they send out, maybe they are spending their time wrongly,” Niels Holme says.